hokkanen/st-mq/README.md

 # SmartThings MQTT tools with kWh spot price query (Nordic + Baltic)

 This tool can be run as a standalone app (see below) or as a [Home Assistant add-on](DOCS.md).
+The tool uses MQTT communication, so it can be used with any home automation system that can receive MQTT messages, not just SmartThings.
+However, the setup instructions are provided only for SmartThings.

 ## Nordpool kWh spot price control for SmartThings
 The [mqtt-control.js](scripts/mqtt-control.js) nodejs script obtains Nordic and Baltic electricity prices from [Entso-E Transparency platform API](https://transparency.entsoe.eu/) or [Elering API](https://dashboard.elering.ee/assets/api-doc.html) backup API (works only for fi, ee, lt, and lv country codes), and publishes an MQTT message through an MQTT broker to the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver installed on SmartThings.
-The script stores data in [share/st-mq/st-mq.csv](share/st-mq/st-mq.csv) which can be plotted with the [html chart tool](chart/index.html).
-The file [share/st-mq/st-mq.csv](share/st-mq/st-mq.csv) has the following format:
+The script stores data in `./share/st-mq/st-mq.csv` which can be plotted with the [html chart tool](chart/index.html).
+The file `./share/st-mq/st-mq.csv` has the following format:

 ```
 unix_time,price,heat_on,temp_in,temp_out